Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 - Empathy: This gives you better understanding of others, helping improve the quality of your communication and developing stronger bonds with your team.

 Developing quality communication, obtaining regular feedback, and building strong relationships with team members are all essential to being a great manager.
-And, it just so happens, mindfulness helps you do all of that and more.
+And, it just so happens, practicing mindfulness at work helps you do all of that and more.

-Knowing now all the ways mindfulness makes you a better leader, let's dig into how you can become more mindful.
+Knowing now all the ways mindfulness for managers makes you a better leader, let's dig into how you can become more mindful right now.

-1. Start each day with meditation to improve self-awareness
+1. Start each day with meditation to improve your self-awareness

 In his book, How to Fail at Almost Everything and Still Win Big, and related blog post, Scott Adams writes: